 Spreadsheet Title – This is the name of your spreadsheet.
 Be sure to give it a descriptive name.
 Try to use keywords to describe its content for search.

 Column Letters – The letters help you know where you are in the spreadsheet horizontally.
 Think of them as the x-axis for the grid.
 When referring to cells, you designate them by column letter and row number, such as

 Row Numbers – The numbers help you know where you are in the spreadsheet vertically.
 Think of them as the y-axis for the grid.
 When referring to cells, you designate them by column letter and row number, such as

 Active Cell – This is the cell that you are using.
 You can only use one cell at a time.
 The contents will show in the Formula Bar.

 Sheet Tabs – A spreadsheet can consist of more than one sheet.
 Clicking on these tabs will change your view to another sheet.
 In this case, the sheets are named

 Sheet2.
-Sheets can also be called worksheets or tabs.
+Sometimes people describe Sheets as worksheets or tabs.

 Menus and Toolbar

 Menu – The menu is where you will find options to work with your files, such as rename, share, and print, and the data inside it, such as formatting or inserting a pivot table.

 Toolbar – The toolbar enables quick access to the most common settings, such as number formats and cell borders.